usil/eventhos-integration-tests/readme.md

 ### Browser variables

 You will have a `browserOptions.json` file in the root of this project.
 Where you can add or remove the options of the browser that selenium executes.
 Most of those variables should not be touched unless you know what you are doing.
-The `--headless` option can be removed to not run in a non headless mode.
+The `--headless` option can be removed to not run in it a non headless mode.

 ### Setting the test variables

-You will have a `testOptions.json` file in the root of this project, modify the `webUrl` and `adminPassword` variables.
+You will have a `testOptions.json` file in the root of this project, modify the `webUrl` variable.

 ```json
 {